-Once you have set your default Finished Ceiling Height for Floor 1, you can always modify an individual room's Ceiling Height in its Room Specification dialog to be a different value.
+Once you have set your default Finished Ceiling Height, you can always modify an individual room's Ceiling Height in its Room Specification dialog to be a different value.
 This is covered more in the next section.

 To change the height of all walls in a room

-Using the Select Objects tool, click inside of the room you want to have a different value than the Floor Defaults value, and click on the Open Object edit button.
+Using the Select Objects tool, click inside of the room you want to have a different value than of the Floor Defaults value, and click on the Open Object edit button.

-On the Structure panel of the Room Specification dialog:
+On the Structure panel of the Room Specification dialog that opens:

 Once your desired value is set, click OK to apply this change.

 Repeat this process for any other remaining rooms in your plan that need to be set to have a lower or higher ceiling.

 To learn more, see "Controlling Floor and Ceiling Heights" in the Related Articles section below.

 To change the height of a single wall

-If you have already drawn these walls using the Wall tool, delete them and instead use Build> Wall> Straight Half Wall , then click and drag to create new half walls at the appropriate locations.
+If you have already drawn these walls using a wall tool, delete them and instead use Build> Wall> Straight Half-Wall , then click and drag to create new half-walls at the appropriate locations.

-Select one of the newly created Half Walls, and click on the Open Object edit button.
+Select one of the newly created half-walls, and click on the Open Object edit button.

-On the Newels/Balusters panel of the Railing Specification dialog that displays, set the Railing Height to adjust the height of the half wall.
+On the Newels/Balusters panel of the Railing Specification dialog that displays, set the Railing Height to adjust the height of the half-wall.

 In Home Designer Essentials, the Railing Height is set on the Rail Style panel, where you will also need to set the Railing Type to Solid to create a half wall.